parth-guptaaaa/parth-guptaaaa/Readme.md

 About me:

 My name is Parth Gupta.
-I'm a sophomore in Departmrnt of Industrial and Systems Engineering at Indian Institute of Technology, Kharagpur.
+I'm a sophomore in Department of Industrial and Systems Engineering at Indian Institute of Technology, Kharagpur.